onyxpoint/reveal.js/README.md

 </div>
 ```

-This works in the navigator if we place it before the @<section>@ labels, but for showing it in every PDF page we must repeat
+This works in the navigator if we place it before the <code><section></code> labels, but for showing it in every PDF page we must repeat